ClearC2/headlamp/readme.md

 ##### `response`
 The response payload.

+#### Response resolution
+The following priority is used to determine which response to use.

+- If activated response, uses activated response
+- If `response` object/function exists, use it
+- Uses the first response in the `responses` if exists
+- Sends error response

 ## Fixtures
 Fixture files can be nested in the `routes` directory but their file names must be prefixed with an underscore